Mandurah Common Ground

 Mandurah Common Ground will have a contemporary, sustainable design, complementary to its surroundings.
 It will:

-• comprise self-contained apartments, commercial spaces and shared functions for on-site support services
+• comprise self-contained apartments, commercial spaces and shared functions for on-site support services.

-• create a sense of connection and wellbeing though its indoor and outdoor communal spaces
+• create a sense of connection and wellbeing though its indoor and outdoor communal spaces.

-• be accessible for people with disability
+• be accessible for people with disability and for people to age in place.

 • recognise the local Aboriginal and Torres Strait Islander community through culturally responsive design.